-Orthopedics is a medical specialty that annually generates billions of dollars.
+Orthopaedics is a medical speciality that annually generates billions of dollars.
 From diagnosis to surgery, medical experts try to solve all healthcare issues.
-As orthopedic injuries rise in our medicalized society, so does the emergence of new advanced technologies for specific treatments.
-These two features will drive the growth of the orthopedic devices industry.
+As orthopaedic injuries rise in our medicalized society, so does the emergence of new advanced technologies for specific treatments.
+These two features will drive the growth of the orthopaedic devices industry.

-It is important to reconsider future orientations and decide in which technology the orthopedic industry wants to invest in.
+It is important to reconsider future orientations and decide in which technology the orthopaedic industry wants to invest in.

-Smart sensor-enabled technologies and implants have been a regular presence in the orthopedic sector for several years now.
+Smart sensor-enabled technologies and implants have been a regular presence in the orthopaedic sector for several years now.
 These implants provide direct information on the position and postoperative evaluation of the treatment in order to optimize patient’s care.
-These sensors contribute to the reduction of periprosthetic infections which is a prominent problem in orthopedic surgery.
-Up until now, these sensors are mostly relying on built-in batteries, but recently new implants are being developed using friction to generate their own energy.
-An important feature for doctors to track the patient’s activity and lifestyle.
+These sensors contribute to the reduction of periprosthetic infections which is a prominent problem in orthopaedic surgery.
+Up until now, these sensors are mostly relying on built-in batteries, but recently new implants are being developed using friction to generate their own energy—an important feature for doctors to track the patient’s activity and lifestyle.

 The main goal of the healthcare system remains the reduction of time and costs accompanied by the provision of optimized and personalized outcomes.

-Last but not least, 3D printing technology is transforming itself into an important stakeholder in the orthopedic world.
-Going from customized implants to medical devices and orthotics, this additive manufacturing world has already profiled itself in several fields.
-Many metal 3D printed patient-specific implants are already being used by multiple orthopedic surgeons because of the micropore structures.
+Last but not least, 3D printing technology is transforming itself into an important stakeholder in the orthopaedic world.
+From customized implants to medical devices and orthotics, this additive manufacturing world has already profiled itself in several fields.
+Many metal 3D printed patient-specific implants are already being used by multiple orthopaedic surgeons because of the micropore structures.
 These textures ensure better attachment between the metal and the bone.
 At Spentys, we use 3D printing technology to deliver custom-made prostheses to the patient, which emphasizes the importance of additive manufacturing nowadays by supporting personalized healthcare.

 Innovations in Orthopedic Devices to Transform Industry